quicwg/ops-drafts/draft-ietf-quic-manageability.md

 The content of QUIC Initial packets are encrypted using Initial Secrets, which are derived from a per-version constant and the client's destination connection ID; they are therefore observable by any on-path device that knows the per-version constant; we therefore consider these as visible in our illustration.
-The content of QUIC Handshake packets are encrypted using keys established during the handshake, and are therefore not visible.
+The content of QUIC Handshake packets are encrypted using keys established during the initial handshake exchange, and are therefore not visible.

-Initial, Handshake, and the Short Header packets transmitted after the handshake each have their own cryptographic and transport contexts; the Initial Completion
+Initial, Handshake, and the Short Header packets transmitted after the handshake belong to cryptographic and transport contexts.
+The Initial Completion
-{{fig-init-complete}} and the Handshake Completion {{fig-hs-complete}} datagrams finish these first two contexts, by sending the final acknowledgment and closing the CRYPTO stream.
+{{fig-init-complete}} and the Handshake Completion {{fig-hs-complete}} datagrams finish these first two contexts, by sending the final acknowledgment and finishing the transmission of CRYPTO frames.

 ~~~~~
 +----------------------------------------------------------+